form8ion/rfcs/higher-order-scaffolders.md

 {{Discuss 2-3 different alternative solutions that were considered.
 This is required, even if it seems like a stretch.
 Then explain why this is the best choice out of available ones.}}

+* Continue to build package/application plugins and manually answer prompts, even if they are repetitive and error prone

 ## Implementation